This page describes how to create a task handler, the code that handles a push

 worker.yaml file creates a service named "worker" and adds the worker code

 to it.
 Note that the handler's URL is secure

 runtime: python27 api_version: 1 threadsafe: true service: worker handlers: - url: /.* script: worker.app login: admin

 Task Queue uses the HTTP code in the handler's response to determine if the task succeeded.
 The response from the handler is seen only by the Task Queue service and only to determine if the task succeeded.
 The queue ignores all other fields in the response.
 Then the service discards the response.
 The originating app never receives any of the data.
 If a task fails, the Task Queue service retries the task by sending another request.

 User-supplied data can be delivered to the handler in the request as a query string or as a payload in the request body.
 Inserting user data is described in Creating Tasks.
 If the request includes data, the handler must know how it was inserted into the request.
 The exact code you use to fetch the data from the request depends on the particular web framework you're using.

 To test a task handler, sign in as an administrator and visit the handler's URL in your browser.

 Reading request headers

-A push task HTTP request will have special headers, which contain task-specific information your handler might want to use.
+A push task HTTP request has special headers set by App Engine, which contain task-specific information your handler can use.

-These headers are set internally by App Engine.
-If these headers are present in an external user request to your app, these headers are stripped -- except for requests from logged in administrators of the application, who are allowed to set the header for testing purposes.
-Headers are not removed when your app is running in the development server.
+If these headers are present in an external user request to your app, they are stripped and replaced.
+The sole exception is for requests from logged-in administrators of the application, who are allowed to set headers for testing purposes.
+On the other hand, headers are not removed when your app is running in the development server.